Russia agrees to extend Ukraine grain deal in a boost for global food security

 Russia had denied slowing the work.
 No vessels have been cleared to enter Ukraine’s three open ports since May 6, and Kubrakov says nearly 70 vessels are waiting in Turkish waters to participate.

-Russia, meanwhile, is rapidly shipping a bumper harvest of its wheat through other ports.
-Critics say that suggests Moscow was posturing or trying to wrest concessions in other areas — such as on Western sanctions.
+Russia, meanwhile, is shipping record amounts of its wheat through other ports.
+Critics say that suggests Moscow was posturing or trying to wrest concessions in areas such as Western sanctions.

 The deal has allowed over 30 million metric tons of Ukrainian grain to be shipped, with more than half that going to developing nations.
 China, Spain and Turkey are the biggest recipients, and Russia says that shows food isn't going to the poorest countries.

-U.N.
-Secretary-General Antonio Guterres says Ukrainian corn for animal feed has headed to developed countries, while “a majority” of grain for people to eat has gone to emerging economies.
+Guterres has said developed countries bring in Ukrainian corn for animal feed, while emerging economies receive “a majority” of grain for people to eat.
+He noted exports bring prices down for everyone.

-Even if a “meaningful part” of the shipments headed to developed nations, that “has a positive impact to all countries because it brings prices down," Guterres told reporters in Nairobi, Kenya, this month.
-"And when you bring prices down, everybody benefits.”

-William Osnato, a senior research analyst at agriculture data and analytics firm Gro Intelligence, said there had been “bluster” from Russia to push for easing some sanctions because it's shipping record amounts of wheat this season, and its fertilizers are flowing well, too.
+“Looking ahead, we hope that exports of food and fertilizers, including ammonia, from the Russian Federation and Ukraine will be able to reach global supply chains safely and predictably," the U.N. chief said Wednesday.

 Trade flows tracked by financial data provider Refinitiv show that Russia exported just over 4 million tons of wheat in April, the highest volume for the month in five years, following record or near-record highs in several previous months.

+Welsh says Russia knows that the less grain Ukraine can export, the more it can make up for the shortfall.
+And restrictions on Black Sea shipments mean the war-torn country would have to rely more on land routes through the European Union, which has stirred anger from its neighbors.

+“The more it restricts Ukraine’s access to Black Sea ports, the better it is for its political influence with trading partners and the better it is for Russia in the sense that it’s straining unity among EU member states and their support for Ukraine,” she said.

-With Ukraine’s wheat harvest coming up in June and the need to sell that crop in July, maintaining a Black Sea shipping corridor is key to avoid “taking another large chunk of wheat and other grains off the market,” Osnato said.
+With Ukraine’s wheat harvest coming up in June and the need to sell that crop in July, maintaining a Black Sea shipping corridor is key to avoid “taking another large chunk of wheat and other grains off the market,” said William Osnato, a senior research analyst at agriculture data and analytics firm Gro Intelligence.

-Ukraine also can send its food by land through Europe, but those routes have a lower capacity than sea shipments and have stirred disunity in the European Union.

 It comes as places including Morocco, Tunisia, Algeria, Syria and East Africa — big importers of food — are facing drought and economic issues that are likely to keep food prices high.